subhadipchowdhury/subhadipchowdhury.github.io/teaching/index.md

 #### Office Hours

-Office hours will be be both in -person and online on MS Teams.
+Office hours will be be available both in-person and online on MS Teams.
 The booking link can be found on Moodle.

 </div>